dmpstats/Behavioural_Classification_for_Vultures/README.md

 **Altitude change threshold** (`altbound`): Numeric, absolute change in altitude between consecutive locations (in meters) beyond which a bird is considered as ascending/descending.
 For example, setting this to 25 means that the bird is `ascending` when its change in altitude exceeds 25m, and `descending` when it falls below -25m.
 This setting is used only if column `altitude` is present in the input data.

 **Sunrise leeway** (`sunrise_leeway`): Integer, defines the number of minutes before/after **sunrise** marking the start of the 'daytime' period.
 Negative values (e.g. -5 minutes) move this window before sunrise, while positive numbers indicate a shift after.
 Used to determine the potential end of the roosting period.
-Stationary behaviour after this time is classified as resting.

 **Sunset leeway** (`sunset_leeway`): Integer, defines the number of minutes before/after **sunset** marking the start of the 'night-time' period.
 Negative numbers move this window before sunset; positive numbers move it after.
 Used to define the potential start of the roosting period.
+Stationary behaviour after this time, and before the next determined *daytime*, is considered as roosting.

 **Create Plots** (`create_plots`): Select this option to generate, as artefacts, bird-specific graphs with location plots of behaviourally-classified movements, and diagnostic plots for the stationary-speed given hours-since-sunrise model.